Poison ivy - oak - sumac rash

 - Red bumps, which may form large, weeping blisters

 The reaction can vary from mild to severe.
-In rare cases, the person is admitted to a hospital.
-The worst symptoms are often seen during days 4 to 7.
+In rare cases, the person with the rash needs to be treated in the hospital.
+The worst symptoms are often seen during days 4 to 7 after coming in contact with the plant.
 The rash may last for 1 to 3 weeks.